CUTheory/auralskills3/source/_posts/2013-08-23-meeting-1-assignment.markdown

 Section 3 (Kris Shaffer) students, also make a 1–2 minute video introducing yourself: Who are you?
 Where are you from?
 What are your goals? (in life, and in this class) This will help me get to know you better.

+A 1-minute video domonstrating uploading and sharing files on Google Drive can be found [here](http://kris.shaffermusic.com/musicianship/GDrive.html).

 All students, please make use of Piazza if you have any questions about the course, the syllabus, the policies, the homework, or the technology.
 It is a great tool for building community outside of class, even between the five sections of this course.